 For decades, taking pictures with slide film was very popular.
 Not only was the film and processing inexpensive, it was also fun to get out the slide projector and show all of your friends and family your summer vacation.
 But now, if you are like most of us you either have a ton of slides or have inherited many carousels full of slides with no good way of viewing them.
-Our recommendation for archiving and organizing your slides.
+We have a few recommendations for archiving and organizing your slides:

 - slides and negatives are scanned at 3,200 dpi and we can scan any size - 35MM, 120, 220, 4x5 and bigger.